Prudhomat: La Chapelle Sainte-Marie de Félines

-It has its origin in 7th century as a pilgrimage site dedicated to Virgin Mary and was mentioned as land donated to the monastery at Beaulieu-sur-Dordogne in 887 by Frotaire, an ancestor of the barons of Castelnau.
+It has its origin in the 7th century as a pilgrimage site dedicated to Virgin Mary and was mentioned as land donated to the monastery at Beaulieu-sur-Dordogne in 887 by Frotaire, an ancestor of the barons of Castelnau.
 The family chapel was restored by Jacques, Baron Castelnau-Caylus in the early 1500s.
-The chapel features a burial of Jacques near the altar, a ribbed vault, and a replica of a 12th century statue of the Virgin.
-A family coat of arms is the keystone of the choir ribs while a niche in a wall near the altar may be from the original 11th century building.
+The chapel features a burial of Jacques near the altar, a ribbed vault, and a replica of a 12th-century statue of the Virgin.
+A family coat of arms is the keystone of the choir ribs while a niche in a wall near the altar may be from the original 11th-century building.
 It was classified as a historical monument in 1913.

 Church of Saint-Gilles de Bonneviole

 Built at various times 10th, 11th, and 12th centuries.
 A church was located there as early as 926 when it was donated to the monastery at Beaulieu sur Dordogne in a will by Matfred, an ancestor of the barons of Castelnau-Bretenoux.
 More donations of church land was made to the monastery in 1100 by the Castelnau's.
 The church, with the exception of the western façade and the bell tower, was listed as a historical monument in 1979.
 Several objects are referenced in the Palissy database.